Helpful Links

 Click here to order through Amazon!!

-"Five Core Principles of the Discipleship Journey" is a book composed of twenty-one lessons to shape both the believer and unbeliever toward true discipleship.
-Through Biblical passages, the reader will receive practical helps for spiritual growth, and experience how the Holy Spirit can work through these principles: Fervent Prayer, Compassionate Outreach, Comprehensive Biblical Learning, Intentional Mentoring and Equipping, and Authentic Relationships.
+"Five Values for the Discipleship Journey" is a book composed of twenty-one lessons to shape both the believer and unbeliever toward true discipleship.
+Through Biblical passages, the reader will receive practical helps for spiritual growth, and experience how the Holy Spirit can work through these values: Fervent Prayer, Compassionate Outreach, Comprehensive Biblical Learning, Intentional Mentoring and Equipping, and Authentic Relationships.

 Though all our questions may not be immediately answered, the complicated can be made simple many times, and our hearts can become convinced that walking in God’s mysteries is nothing more than walking in the shadow of His presence with the boldness of our fresh faith.

 Whether young or old, the One who knows all journeys knows the best path for our present and future.
 Come along with others on this road of discovery.
-You, too, will find that the Five Core Principles are all about a “Journey of Grace.”
+You, too, will find that the Five Values are all about a “Journey of Grace.”

 Click here to order through Amazon!!